AguaClara/Textbook/Textbook_Creation_Help/example_aguaclara_rst.rst

 * Figures: ``:numref:`continuity_pipes``` gives :numref:`continuity_pipes`
 * Tables: ``:numref:`dimension_table``` gives :numref:`dimension_table`
 * Headers: ``:ref:`what_is_rst``` gives :ref:`what_is_rst`
+  * This method of referencing headers uses a different call than the internal reference.
+To reference a header in an external document, you must call the reference directly before the header itself.
+For example, if you view the source code for this file, you will see that the header for this section, **Links and References for Documents, Figures, and Tables** is referenced by ``links_and_references``.

 This can be a figure :numref:`mountain_figure`, equation :eq:`quadratic`, or table :numref:`an_example_table`.